Reading Time: 5 min 18 sec

 Budtenders need to be able to accurately define every step of the process.
 I don’t feel this will continue to be an issue in the industry for long, because people are beginning to notice.

 Many patients didn’t like edibles because they didn’t take the right dose.
 We’ll teach them how to find your dose.
-1 ml is 5 mg of THC.
+With our syrups, 1 ml is 5 mg of THC.
 When you take a sub-lingual, the bioavailability is significantly increased.
 What I mean by that is with a syrup or sublingual, you bypass the stomach and get right into the bloodstream.
 A cookie or brownie might take 45 minutes [to take effect], but a sublingual could be anywhere from 5-15 minutes.

 A lot of patients don’t know their dose.
 If you have the right dosage, you can make it more effective.
 My dose is 25 mg.
 With our pourable, I’ll take 1 ml every 20 minutes.
 Staggering the dose extends the duration of the relief that you get.